nsingh-phd/Code_GenebankCuration/README.md

 	* Click Finish and OK
 	* Use the JAR file and Keyfile for SNP calling

-### This is an easy implementation of Tassel as used in this project.
+### This is a modified implementation of Tassel as used in this project.
 Please download the unmodified version of Tassel from the developer's website http://www.maizegenetics.net

 #### Tassel is developed by Ed Buckler's group at Cornell University.

-For any question or concern please contact me at nss470[at]ksu[dot]edu